Legal Ethics (LAW-550-003)

-An examination of the ethical obligations of lawyers, with a primary focus on the ABA Model Rules of Professional Conduct, a version of which has been adopted in most states (all except California) and Washington, D.C.
+An examination of the ethical obligations of lawyers, with a primary focus on the ABA Model Rules of Professional Conduct, a version of which has been adopted (with some variation) in all states and Washington, D.C.
 Methods of assessment include a final exam and class participation, including general participation and performance on in-class on-call assignments.
 Note: This course will not satisfy the upper-level writing requirement.

 Textbooks and Other Materials

 The textbook information on this page was provided by the instructor.
 Students should use this information when considering purchases from the AU Campus Store or other vendors.
 Students may check to determine if books are currently available for purchase online.

 Lisa Lerman and Philip Schrag, Ethical Problems in the Practice of Law, Concise 4th Edition (Wolters Kluwer, Aspen Casebook Series, 4th ed.
 2018) (ISBN 978-1-4548-9128-4) ["Casebook"]; Lisa Lerman, Philip Schrag, and Anjum Gupta, Ethical Problems in the Practice of Law: Model Rules, State Variations, and Practice Questions, 2019 and 2020 Edition (Wolters Kluwer, 2019) (ISBN 978-1-4548-9486-5) [“Model Rules”].
 These two books are also available together as a bundle (ISBN 978-1-5438-1547-4).
 Please note: It is essential that students use the identified editions of the Casebook and Model Rules, as there have been significant rules changes not reflected in prior editions.